-With your application materials, you will receive four recommendation forms.
-You will be responsible for giving these sheets to your advisor, PSU Explorations in Education or Transfer Student Module instructor, and two other college instructors of your choice.
-The above referenced individuals will rate your personal-social-ethical fitness and dispositions for teaching.
-Satisfactory recommendations from all four references must be on file prior to admission to teacher education.
+Teacher candidates must be recommended for admission to teacher education by their Explorations in Education or Transfer Module instructor and one other college instructor using recommendation forms provided by the Office of Teacher Education.
+On these forms, individuals will rate the candidate's personal-social-ethical fitness and dispositions for teaching.
+Satisfactory recommendations from both references must be on file prior to admission to teacher education.
 If your references identify significant reservations, your application will be formally reviewed by CARTE and you will meet with the Director of Teacher Education to receive any recommendation or decision from the committee.